Oh My My (album): Promotional singles

 "Future Looks Good" was released as the first promotional single along with the pre-order on September 8, 2016; it was used in the video of Canada/Mexico/United States' bid for 2026 FIFA World Cup.
-The second promotional single was "A.I.", which featured Peter Gabriel, the former frontman of Genesis.
+The second promotional single was "A.I.", which featured Peter Gabriel, the former frontman of Genesis, and was released on September 30.
+"Lift Me Up" was released at the third and final promotional single as Michaël Brun's remix on June 9, 2017.

 Reception

 Critical reception

-Oh My My received positive reviews from music critics.
+Oh My My received generally positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 66, based on 4 reviews, which indicates "generally favorable reviews".
 Most reviewers praised OneRepublic for its acumen in escaping the comfort zone and seeking organic sounds, but criticized the overproduction on some tracks and the loss of cohesion due to its large number of songs.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received a weighted mean score of 66, indicating "generally favorable reviews".

 Exeposé writer Georgia Seldis opined Oh My My, "Overall, I do love this album and I highly recommend a listen so you can choose your favourites from the bunch.
 I’ll of course keep looking forward to new, hopefully less dance-y music for probably another four long years", noting the songs see "showcasing Tedder’s amazing voice and an actual melody".
 Entertainment Weeklys Madison Vain writes Oh My My, "their most diverse-sounding album yet.
 Electro club bangers like "Kids" and "Human" crash into stadium-sized rock anthems before giving way to gospel-tinged sing-alongs.
-There are also R&B-ish moments, electro-funk adventures in the title track "Oh My My", and pure pop delights in “Lift Me Up”".
+There are also R&B-ish moments, electro-funk adventures in the title track "Oh My My", and pure pop delights in 'Lift Me Up'".
 Caroline Sullivan of The Guardian says "Tedder has used his golden ear for hooks lavishly here: if OneRepublic’s 2014 hit Counting Stars was ear-wormy, these tracks are certified ear-centipedes", but criticizes the lack of cohesion in closing by saying: "problematically, though, he has produced the album to replicate a playlist, yielding a plethora of styles upon which OneRepublic don’t quite stamp their own identity".
 Camille Espiritu of The Young Folks appreciated Tedder's maturity, particularly his ability to pull together different narratives and sounds based on the cultures the band experienced during their previous tour trips.